rdin777/rdin777/README.md

 In this repository I collect my findings as part of the Bug Bounty programs.

 Vulnerabilities found:

+* **[Argument Injection in Nubank Vessel](https://github.com/rdin777/vessel-security-research)** — Security audit of a Clojure-based container management tool.
+Identified unsanitized input vectors in CLI arguments that could lead to RCE in CI/CD pipelines.

 CSWSH (Cross-Site WebSocket Hijacking) — Backpack Exchange.